IEA (2023), SDG7: Data and Projections, IEA, Paris https://www.iea.org/reports/sdg7-data-and-projections, License: CC BY 4.0

-The adoption of the new United Nations Sustainable Development Goals (SDGs) in 2015 marked a new level of political recognition of the important link between energy and development.
-For the first time, universal access to affordable, reliable, sustainable and modern energy was included as a target – collectively known as Sustainable Development Goal 7, or SDG 7.
-The IEA is a one of five lead custodian agencies for achieving SDG 7, and is responsible for SDG 7.2 on renewable energy and SDG 7.3 on energy efficiency.
+The adoption of the United Nations Sustainable Development Goals (SDGs) in 2015 marked a new level of political recognition of the important link between energy and development.
+For the first time, universal access to affordable, reliable, sustainable, and modern energy was included as a target – collectively known as Sustainable Development Goal 7, or SDG 7.
+The IEA is a one of five lead custodian agencies for tracking SDG 7 and is responsible for SDG 7.2 on renewable energy and SDG 7.3 on energy efficiency.

-Acheving these goals is central to the IEA’s scenarios.
-Historically, they have been canonised in the Sustainable Development Scenario (SDS) in the World Energy Outlook 2021.
-However, there is growing global consensus around the need to reach net zero energy emissions by mid-century to limit global warming to 1.5oC, a pathway depicted in the IEA’s Net Zero Emission by 2050 scenario (NZE).
-The NZE incorporates key energy-related Sustainable Development Goals for energy access for all and improved air quality, considering the need to rely on available, affordable technologies to reach universal access quickly, and then transferring to lower carbon solutions subsequently.
-The NZE goes on to reach global net zero emissions by 2050, with advanced economies reaching net zero earlier to allow more time for developing regions to address hard to abate emissions.
-The NZE pathway for reaching the Sustainable Development Goals is included in this update.
+Achieving these goals is central to the IEA’s scenarios.
+They are canonised in the IEA’s Net Zero Emissions by 2050 Scenario (NZE), which depict a pathway to limit global warming to 1.5°C. The NZE incorporates key energy-related Sustainable Development Goals for energy access for all and improved air quality, considering the need to rely on available, affordable technologies to reach universal access by 2030.
+The NZE goes on to reach global net zero GHG emissions by 2050, with advanced economies reaching net zero earlier to allow more time for developing regions to address hard to abate emissions.

 Read on to explore the IEA's latest data and analysis on Sustainable Development Goals 7.1, 7.2 and 7.3.